SkGouseMastanVali/Knee-Osteoarthritis-Severity-Detection-Using-Deep-Learning/README.md

 2. **Data Augmentation:** Mitigating class imbalance and enhancing dataset diversity.
 3. **Model Development and Training:** Implementation and evaluation of various Deep Neural Network (DNN) models, including Custom CNN, ResNet101, EfficientNetV2, and ConvNextBase.
 We experimented with different loss functions and Learning Rate schedulings, including custom approaches
 4. **Performance Evaluation:** Utilizing metrics such as confusion matrix, accuracy, precision, recall, and F1-score to assess model performance.

+<p align="left">
+  <img src="Output_Images/methodology.png" width="600" />
+</p>

 ## Results
 Our efforts culminated in a breakthrough in Knee Osteoarthritis severity detection.
-Notably, the ConvNextBase model achieved an exceptional accuracy of up to 84% post-data augmentation and processing.
+Notably, the ConvNextBase model achieved an exceptional accuracy of up to 84% post-data augmentation and processing with Dataset 2.
 It is noteworthy to mention that, according to our extensive research, this represents the highest-ever accuracy recorded with Dataset 2, underscoring the significant impact and advancements achieved in our project.
 These results not only showcase our commitment to excellence but also set a new standard in the accurate classification of Knee OA severity.

-### Methodology:

-<p align="left">
-  <img src="Output_Images/methodology.png" width="600" />
-</p>
+**Dataset-1:**
 <p float="left">
   <img src="Output_Images/dataset-1-1.png" width="350" />
   <img src="Output_Images/dataset-1-2.png" width="300" />
   <img src="Output_Images/dataset-1-3.png" width="300" />
 </p>

+**Dataset-2:**
 <p align="left">
   <img src="Output_Images/dataset-2-1.png" width="350" />
   <img src="Output_Images/dataset-2-2.png" width="300" />
   <img src="Output_Images/dataset-2-3.png" width="300" />
 </p>

+**GUI:**
 <p align="left">
   <img src="Output_Images/GUI.png" width="500" />
 </p>

 ## Conclusion
 Our Deep Learning models present a pioneering approach to detecting Knee Osteoarthritis severity, providing a valuable tool for healthcare professionals.
 While challenges persist in dataset size and model complexity, our project stands as a noteworthy advancement in the realm of medical imaging analysis.